Jakub-Kucinski/amazon-books-coldstart/data/08_reporting/project_report.md

 ### Conclusions

 Embeddings seem to not be trained well enough, since they work better on L2 metric instead of cosine similarity.
 This is weird and unexpected, since they were trained on consine similarity loss.
 Most of the best performing models had pretty similar results.
 This suggests that there is some obstacle none of them was able to pass.
 The models final performance was pretty nice.
 For a given book with at least 20 reviews it suggested almost 5 users that would read it.
 This means that in real life if we are given a book that has potential we would likely promote it.

+Embeddings of description performed well and adding rest of book data to the embedding training process did not improve them.
+This is quite intuitive, since description of the book is long in comparison to other book data like author or publisher.

 Training models on huge dataset is not an easy thing.
 The computations are slow, models are learning very slowly, analysis of the dataset is hard, since it is not possible to "go through" the dataset.
 Also, recommening books sounds like a hard task for a few reasons:
 - the fact if people like the book or not depends also on factors other than the book itself (our humor etc.)